 Kevin O’Leary also makes an offer but in a very different way.
 He wants one major licensing deal with the largest window manufacturer in the country in exchange for $800,000 for 20% equity.

-This causes Kevin to revise his offer to $800,000 as a loan with 9% interest for 6% equity.
+This caused Kevin to revise his offer to $800,000 as a loan with 9% interest for 6% equity.

-Lori takes the last big step: she matches Barbara’s original offer of $400,000 in cash, $400,000 line of credit, and 50% stake in a new retail company.
+Lori takes the last big step: she matches Barbara’s original offer of $400,000 in cash and $400,000 as a line of credit for a 50% stake in a new retail company.
 Joe thinks that Lori has more experience in the field, so he decides to take her offer.

 Is Flexscreen the new standard in windows?
-Find out in our
+Keep reading our

 You can find the other company updates from Season 11 Episode 10 here: